zivtech/bear_skin/bear_coat/README.txt

 After the process finishes, you'll be able to run all the gulp tasks (see below).

 Note: The theme relies on Semantic UI for some of its UI/UX elements.
-Go to /admin/appearance/settings/bear_coat to congigure it.
+Go to /admin/appearance/settings/bear_coat to configure it.